SikuliX/SikuliX-Docs/src/main/resources/docs/source/ide.rst

 **Special for the options defined in the Settings class**
  * see :ref:`Controlling Sikuli Scripts and their Behavior <ControllingSikuliScriptsandtheirBehavior>`
  * any ``Settings.option = value`` will overwrite the existing option value in the Settings class at startup

+**Other Options globally recognized and processed on startup**

+ - ``Debug.level = n``

+     preferably n as 3, debug information produced from beginning of startup

+ - ``Settings.OverwriteImages = yes``

+     when saving images in the IDE, usually when using a name, that already exists, this is not overwritten, but  stored with a name having a suffix -n appended.
+     With this option switched on (default is off) naming images with an existing name will replace the image file without notice.

+ - classpath = absolute-path
+     will be added to the end of the classpath

+ - jython = yes
+     the classpath will be checked for a valid jython.jar (look for class org.python.util.jython) and the Jython sys.path arranged accordingly

+ - robot = path to a Robot Framework Python package the path will be checked for a robot/run.py and the parent folder added to Jython's sys.path.
+A valid Jython on the classpath is needed for this option to be accepted (either with SikuliX IDE, option jython=yes or ...)